Work to reduce the time joint replacement patients spend in hospital is set to be highlighted at a regional event.

 Mo Helmy, a registrar doctor in the elective care unit at the University Hospital of Hartlepool, has been invited to talk about the project.

 He said: “Two years ago, we embarked on a project to reduce our length of stay for hip and knee joint replacement patients.

 “Our data highlighted the fact that patients needing a transfusion were staying 50% longer in hospital than patients who had an uncomplicated stay without the need for transfusion.

-“We also recognised that on average 9-10% of patients were transfused post-operatively.
+“We also recognised that on average 9 to 10% of patients were transfused post-operatively.

-“Additionally, we acknowledged that some patients who required transfusion were experiencing a significant delay in getting their first unit of blood transfused and this meant they were unable to mobilise and do their physio for sometimes several days.”
+“Additionally, we acknowledged that some patients who required transfusion were experiencing a significant delay getting their first unit of blood transfused.
+This meant they were unable to mobilise and do their physio for sometimes several days.”

 The team came up with a plan to reduce the need for post-operative transfusion and, if it was needed, to do it sooner.

 Through a change in culture alone, the team managed to reduce the transfusion rate by a third from 9% to 6%.